-- A survey on the outcome of the evaluation is given by the security certificate debisZERT- DSZ-ITSEC-04020-2001. - The certificate is published under - www.debiszert.de. - The certificate is formally recognised by the Bundesamt für Sicherheit in der Informationstechnik (BSI) that confirms the equivalence of this certificate to its own certificates in the international context. - The rating of the strength of cryptographic mechanisms appropriate for encryption and decryption is not part of the recognition by the BSI.1 - The certificate carries the logo officially authorised by the BSI.
+- A survey on the outcome of the evaluation is given by the security certificate T-Systems-DSZ-ITSEC-04075-2001. - 13 The certificate is published on the web pages of the certification body. - 14 The certificate is formally recognised by the Bundesamt für Sicherheit in der Informationstechnik (BSI) that confirms the equivalence of this certificate to its own certificates in the international context. - 15 The rating of the strength of cryptographic mechanisms appropriate for encryption and decryption is not part of the recognition by the BSI.1 - The certificate carries the logo officially authorised by the BSI.
 The fact of certification will be listed in the brochure BSI 7148.